 Brian Wansink, a Food Psychologist and researcher out of Cornell University, states that the “holiday eating environment directly encourages overconsumption,” because it involves parties with long eating durations, friends and relatives (eating with others often results in overeating), and a multitude of distractions.
-This is why it’s important to be extra mindful when it comes to food choices and portion sizes at this time of year.
 As such, the internet is buzzing with blog posts and articles on how to “watch your waistline during the holidays,” or how to “eat without guilt at holiday parties,” but all too often, the advice offered is repetitive and can actually hinder your weight loss efforts rather than help.

-Here are five classic tips doled out around this time of year, and five reasons why you should ignore them (and what to do instead!):
+So that’s why I’d like to share five classic tips that are doled out around this time of year, and five reasons why you should ignore them (and what to do instead!):

+Ah, a classic diet culture tip.
 Most people unconsciously “save up” for dinners out or for parties where food and alcohol are served.
 Here’s the thing: If you skimp during the day, thinking that you’ll just shift your calorie intake to later in the day at the holiday party (it will all even out, right?), you are setting yourself up to overeat and feel guilty (and your calorie intake will likely be much more).
 While it’s good to go in with a plan, that plan should involve setting yourself up for success.
-Walking into a party feeling comfortable, energized, and in control will help you to mindfully navigate the buffet table and treats, choose wisely, and not overdo it.
+Walking into a party feeling comfortable, energized, and in control will help you to mindfully navigate the buffet table and treats, choose wisely, and listen to your body.

 Always eat a breakfast that includes some protein (eg. Greek yogurt, eggs, milk, cottage cheese).
 Not only is there literature to support the fact that a protein-rich breakfast wards off unhealthy snacking later in the day, but eating breakfast also kick starts your metabolic rate, gives you energy and will likely set your eating day on the right track.
 Eating every 3-4 hours thereafter will help to keep your blood sugar level stable and will help with your decision-making capabilities (specifically about food) later on at the party or dinner.
 Having a snack such as veggie sticks with hummus, greek yogurt and an apple or a glass of milk prior to a party or dinner will help you to feel more in control once you get there.
 You’ll also be more mindful with your choices and the amount that you eat.

-I’m all about replacing white flour with whole grain flour and cutting down on the butter and sugar with those cookie and muffin recipes that you make year-round.
-But some things are sacred, and holiday recipes are one of those things.
-Unless you have come up with a deliciously lower calorie version of one of your holiday favourites (where you honestly can’t tell the difference), don’t sacrifice your favourite rich and wonderful once-a-year indulgence for the sake of saved calories.
-You can save by having a smaller portion size of the real thing, or by by-passing foods that are just “so so” and not really worth it anyway.
+I say, don’t sacrifice your favourite rich and wonderful once-a-year indulgence for the sake of saved calories.
+In fact, ditch the calorie-counting mentality altogether.
+Listen to your body and trust it to know how much you’d like of your favourite holiday dessert, or by-pass foods that are just “so so” and not really worth it anyway.
 The holidays are for enjoying those favourite foods that you don’t normally indulge in throughout the year.
 Enjoy mindfully and don’t feel guilty about it!

-While I’m all about staying hydrated and avoiding mindless eating, I do not believe that suppressing physical hunger cues is a good approach to weight management.
+Ugh, this is the oldest diet trick in the book and I am NOT here for it.
+While I’m all about staying hydrated and avoiding mindless eating, I do not believe that suppressing physical hunger cues is a good approach, especially when it comes to your relationship with food.
 Quite the opposite, in fact.
-If you suppress true hunger signals, they will only come back to bite you at warp speed later on, which–you guessed it–will likely lead to overconsumption when you do eventually give in.
-Instead, eat when you start to feel hungry (before you become over-hungry) and stop when you’re comfortably full.
-When you’re comfortably full, put your napkin on your plate and push it away from you slightly or move yourself away from the buffet table so that food is out of sight.
-This is where having a beverage in your dominating hand or chewing a piece of gum might come in handy (keeping you from mindlessly eating beyond comfortable fullness.
+If you suppress true hunger signals, they will only come back to bite you at warp speed later on, which–you guessed it–will likely lead to overconsumption when you do eventually “give in”.

-This is also known as the “last supper” mentality.
+This is also known as the “last supper” mentality and is a huge trope in our diet culture world.
 Get it in now, while you can, right?
-If you think this way about food, you will always over eat and if you think this way over and over again, your weight will continue to creep up and up (this is often the mentality of chronic dieters).
-Many first-time clients confess to me that they over-indulged the day before their appointment with me because they thought I’d restrict their calories.
-When they realize that my food philosophy is more inclusive than restrictive, they often regret their “last supper.”
+If you think this way about food, you are more likely to over eat.
+Many first-time clients confess to me that they over-indulged the day before their appointment with me because they thought I’d restrict their intake.
+When they realize that my food philosophy is inclusive (i.e. what can we add versus take away), they breathe a sign of relief!
 Whenever we feel that there will be deprivation or restriction in the future, we sub-consciously eat more than we otherwise would.

 Don’t plan to restrict later–you’re only setting yourself up for being uncomfortably full and feel an immense amount of regret.
 Instead, trust your body to be your guide.
 I often eat a bit more than usual on Christmas Day (probably due to more variety, being around friends and family, celebrating etc.), but then usually end up eating less over the next couple of days (sub-consciously).
 I don’t restrict myself, but rather listen to my natural hunger cues and honour them.
 If you really tune in to your internal hunger cues (and shut out external cues as best as you can), you’ll eat the appropriate amount for you and it will all even out over the week.